Leslie F. Bleamaster III, Ph.D.

 With aspirations of becoming an astronaut, I went on to Southern Methodist University to obtain my Ph.D. in Geology (‘03) with a focus on remote sensing of planetary systems.
 I have been actively involved in the NASA / US Geological Survey’s planetary mapping program.
 I served as the chair of the Planetary Geologic Mapping Committee for four years and have published several geologic maps of Venus and Mars.
 I was named a NASA Early Career Fellow in 2007.

 After a postdoc at the Planetary Science Institute in Tucson, AZ my family and I (including two new additions – Sean and Bode) returned once again to S.A. in 2006.
-I started teaching in the Geosciences department in 2007 and now act as an Adjunct Professor occasionally teaching Planetary Geology and team-teaching the interdisciplinary Iceland course with Maria Paganelli and Diane Smith.
+I started teaching in the Geosciences department in 2007 and now act as a Part-time Professor occasionally teaching Planetary Geology and team-teaching the interdisciplinary Iceland course with Maria Paganelli and Diane Smith.
 Most of my time is spent managing the Center for Sciences and Innovation (CSI) and facilitating the faculty’s teaching and research roles.

 Ph.D. in Geology, Southern Methodist University